Mdyadav49/30days-30-Mini-JS-projects/weather/README.md

-# Simple To-Do List 📝
+# 🌦️ Simple Weather App

-This is a basic to-do list web app built using HTML, CSS, and JavaScript.
+This is a **Weather Forecast App** built with HTML, CSS, and JavaScript.
-You can add tasks, mark them as complete, delete them, and your list is saved in your browser using localStorage.
+It uses the **OpenWeatherMap API** to fetch real-time weather data for any city entered by the user.

+---

 ## Features

-- Add a task
-- Click to mark as done
-- Click × to delete
-- Tasks stay saved after page reload
+- 🔍 Search weather by city name
+- 🌡️ Shows current temperature (°C)
+- 💧 Humidity level
+- 🌬️ Wind speed
+- 🌤️ Weather icon based on condition
+- ⚠️ Displays error message if city is not found

+---

-## Skills Used
+## Technologies Used

-- DOM Manipulation
-- Event Handling
+- HTML
-- localStorage
+- CSS
-- JavaScript Fundamentals
+- JavaScript (Vanilla)
+- OpenWeatherMap API

+---